 Hey, my name is Nye.
 I enjoy reading and looking at other artists' work.
-I will occasionally post my drawings here but the rest will be on my other blog.
+I will most likely post fandom that I'm interested in or other random stuff.
+Occasionally I will post my drawings here but the rest would be on my other blog.

 At least you gain experience from it.
 The girl I was working with was really nice and would look at my work to see if I did anything decent (often ask me to make minor changes).
 I always think that I could have done it better but then what the hell.
 If she likes it then I’m okay then.
 Just need to get better that’s all.
 It’s great to hear that the book you illustrated for got published.
 You can always put that on your resume (a professor suggested this in order to have people know how experienced you are and notice that you done something else beside working at a store or something).